Sangyadhillo/Ecommerce_Sales_Dashboard/README.md

 <LI> Used complex parameters to drill down in worksheet and
 customization using filters and slicers</LI>

-Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations
+<LI>Created connections, join new tables, calculations to manipulate
+data and enable user driven parameters for visualizations</LI>

-Used_ different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)
+<LI>Used_ different types of customized
+visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)</LI>